William H. Murray

-Early life and education
+Early life, education and family

-William Henry Davis Murray was born on November 21, 1869, in the town of Toadsuck, Texas (renamed "Collinsville" in the 1880s).
-He was born to Uriah Dow Thomas Murray, a farmer, and Bertha Elizabeth (Jones).
-His mother died when he was two years old.
-His father remarried and moved the family to Montague, Texas.
-At the age of twelve, Murray left home.
+William Henry Davis Murray was born on November 21, 1869, in Collinsville, Texas.
+He was born to Uriah Dow Thomas Murray, a grist mill worker, and Bertha Elizabeth (Jones).
+Uriah Murray was born in Tennessee in 1839, moved to Texas in 1852, and was descended from Scottish immigrants.
+He had two older brothers: John Shade Murray and George Thomas Murray.
+He had a younger sister and brother who died in infancy.
+His mother died when he was two years old and in 1873 his father remarried to Mollie Green, a widow from Montague, Texas.